mangtronix/MusicDevices/Projects/BlingRings/README.md

 We worked on three primary songs:
 * “Not Like Us” – Kendrick Lamar
 * “Check the Rhime” – A Tribe Called Quest
-* “The Way I Are” – Timbaland
+* “Rockstar” – Post Malone ft.
+21 Savage

 These songs were chosen for their distinct sonic identities and remix potential.